 Intervention analysis is the prior adjustment of an index series before the calculation of the seasonal factors.
 Prior adjustment may be called for if a level shift or an outlier occurs.
 (A level shift occurs when a good or service undergoes a unique, large, and rapid change in price level.
 An outlier is an extreme value for a particular month.)

 be a large decrease in the price of gasoline due to the breakdown of an oil cartel.
 Removal of exists, intervention analysis helps to calculate more accurate seasonally adjusted data.

 For more information on seasonal adjustment

-The CPI program has more details on the X-12-ARIMA seasonal adjustment method, the intervention analysis technique, events treated as interventions, and seasonal adjustment factors.
+The CPI program has more details on the X-13ARIMA-SEATS seasonal adjustment method, the intervention analysis technique, events treated as interventions, and seasonal adjustment factors.
 For additional information on seasonal adjustment in the CPI, please

 For additional BLS-wide information about seasonal adjustment links, seasonal data, and research